elbroandrew/converter/README.md

-## - Run script from the working directory win 10:
+## - Run script from the work dir in 'Win-10':
-## - activate venv (start CMD with admin privileges), then:
+## activate venv (start CMD with admin privileges), then:
 `.\venv\Scripts\activate`

 ## Set up FLASK_APP variable for Win10: